 In Scots Gaelic, Bean-Nighe translates to Washer Woman.
 She's a fairy that can be found near rivers or streams.
 When you come upon her, if she's washing someone's clothes, that person is about to die.

-Below Scotland, the Celts of Wales and Cornwall had their own fearsome creature, the wyvern.
-The myths of wyverns, a kind of cross between serpents and dragons, were strong in what is now Wales and south-west England.
+The Celts of Wales and Cornwall had their own fearsome creature, the wyvern.
+The myths of wyverns, a kind of cross between serpents and dragons, were strong across that region.

 Wyverns are smaller than dragons and, while dragons have four legs, wyverns only have two.
 Wveryns' front legs are attached to their wings, which can make things quite cumbersome in a fight.
 Still, they're swift and just as fierce as dragons.
 They don't breathe fire but are said to have a stinger or barb in their tails and pollute the ground they walk on.
 Today, you'll find wyverns adorning flags, emblems, and school uniforms across the UK and beyond.